Michaela000/EPICHAD/_sources/overview.md

 - Problems: bipolar electrode measurement

 ### Aim of the study
-- Differences between children and adults who have been diagnosed with epilepsy
+- Finding differences between children and adults who have been diagnosed with epilepsy

 ### What is the motivation to conduct the project?
 - We never worked with EEG data before, and therefore we were curious what a typical workflow with EEG data would look like.